Spellhold-Studios/Golden-Horse/golden_horse/golden_horse_readme.txt

    Project Infinity labels.
    Added one new letter to explain certain future developments.
    From this version Golden Horse development in terms of adding new features has ended.
+   Added missing file.
+Do not know how it was it got deleted.

 ====================================================================================================================